brandonio21/serverbackup/README.md

 }
 ```

-This backup script is run everyday using a systemd service/timer.
+a systemd service/timer to run the script everyday is included.